PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-08 14:06:20
+Last updated: 2024-04-08 14:06:53
-Random Quote: That's what they do, don't they?
-They show you the world, and then they tell you you can't have it. - Virginia Wilson
+Random Quote: So that's it?
+A couple of white Urkels offer you sausages and you're gone? - Robin Scherbatsky